lambduli/reading/README.md

 # writing

-All of my public, non-academic writing.
+All of my public writing.

 ## Paper and Book Reports
 This is a collection of my (sometimes noticeably WIP) reports from reading papers and books.